-If you have any questions about the registration process, please feel free to contact counselors, Mrs. Trimmer or Miss Smith in the guidance office, or Ms. Conn in the main office at (740)922-3471.
+If you have any questions about the registration process, please feel free to contact counselors, Mrs. Trimmer or Mrs. Crone in the counseling office, or Ms. Conn in the main office at (740)922-3471.

 Yours in education, Amy Lint Conn Principal